 And yet for whatever time they could manage, they have known life after rescue, and have found joy and love and friendship.
 They have felt sunshine and wind and rain, have walked on grass beneath open skies.
 Gentle hands have reached out to them and they have known an end to fear and torment.

 And in the end, when their pain can’t be held at bay any longer, they die in the company of those who love them.
 They are mourned, and they are remembered.
 It’s all any of us could ever wish for ourselves.

 Every single one of our innocent victims is exactly like the departed individual whose passing we mourn.
 They are exactly the same in that, if we had known them, we’d have loved each one.
 And for every single one, the heart of a friend would have seen the sparkle that made each one unique; could have written a tribute that would move us to tears.

-Picture then the lonely, the unloved, the wounded and helpless, the terrified and the grief stricken; needless victims of the terminally destructive human indulgence that is nonveganism.
+Picture then the lonely, the unloved, the wounded, the broken and the helpless, the terrified and the grief stricken; needless victims of the terminally destructive human indulgence that is nonveganism.
 They are on the slaughter trucks, they are standing in line at the slaughter house, they are being restrained and impregnated to keep their breast milk flowing, they are giving birth to doomed infants, they are gazing through bars from the cages and pens, they are screaming and no one is listening but us.
 Imagine how many tears we would need for the millions who die alone and friendless every day?

 Today, let’s think of them and resolve to work harder for a vegan world.